Kinloch Lodge

 Sunday lunch at Kinloch Lodge operates on a separate logic from the dinner menu.
 Where dinner is precise and contemporary, Sunday lunch is emphatically old-school: shoulder of Beauly lamb, aged sirloin of Highland beef, haunch of venison.
 The format is a meat-led roast of the kind that has defined British Sunday eating for generations, and it makes no apology for that.
 Puddings follow the same generous instinct: a crème fraîche and yoghurt panna cotta with pepper meringue and raspberry sorbet is built for sharing rather than for individual presentation.

-The dual format is worth noting for planning purposes.
+The dual format means guests staying at the hotel across a weekend have access to two meaningfully different dining experiences within the same room.
 Guests staying at the hotel across a weekend have access to two meaningfully different dining experiences within the same room, which is not the case at every country-house property.
-For readers weighing options across Scottish dining, the Sunday lunch alone is a reason to time a visit accordingly.

 The Whisky Bar and Wine List